LlamaMagic/DWMainStoryQuesting/Main Story Questing/ReadMe.md

 -   Quest `Lv.
 53: You Have Selected Regicide` involves escorting an NPC moogle.
 Return to East Shroud (11, 22) and complete manually if standing in the Bramble Patch with no apparent way forward.

-### 3.x: Heavensward Issues

--   Quest `Lv.
-53: Lord of the Hive` sometimes gets stuck moving to the inner chamber.
-Move through the door manually if stuck.

 ### Fixed Issues

 -   ~~Gets stuck on interacting with the Gravesite during MSQ quest `A Proper Burial`~~
 -   ~~Same issue as above, quest Level 38 `Following the Evidence`~~
 -   ~~The Archer quest `School of Hard Nocks` has the same issue.~~
+-   ~~Quest `Lv.
+53: Lord of the Hive` sometimes gets stuck moving to the inner chamber.
+Move through the door manually if stuck.~~